 Every day in the world of social media marketing, there’s a new tool, feature, or technique to master, yet for us small business owners, budget, and staff are not increasing accordingly.
 The marketing person, customer service department and finance person are probably all you, anyway.

-Look for advice on how to increase revenue from social media, and you'll find experts telling you to join every social network and spend all day posting, tweeting and pinning.
+Search how to use social media advertising to promote small business, and you'll find experts telling you to join every social network and spend all day posting, tweeting and pinning.
 Ain’t nobody got time for that.

 Here are the steps, solutions, and goals to help you maximize your social media profits.
 We’ll start with how to free up your time and what you need to have in place.
 Then we’ll go into how to make that multiply your business, including the nitty-gritty of setting up automation so that the system practically runs itself.

 Step 1: Free up your time on social media

 Cut down to just one or two social media platforms

 Just because there are lots of shiny social media platforms and tools out there doesn’t mean you need to use them all.